Skip to content

 Next to the house you’ll find Home Farm, where you can meet rare breeds of farm animals including cattle, sheep, goats and pigs.

-The grounds surrounding Temple Newsam House and Home Farm are worth a wander around too: The Rhododendron Walk is particularly beautiful, and the Walled Garden is home to produce used in the Tea Rooms and shop.
+The grounds surrounding Temple Newsam House and Home Farm are worth a wander around too: The Rhododendron Walk is particularly beautiful, there’s a lake, and the Walled Garden is home to produce used in the Tea Rooms and shop.

 If you have still have plenty of energy, it’s time for a treetop challenge at Go Ape, situated in the woodlands of Temple Newsam.
 Cross from tree to tree using high ropes, zip lines and even a free-falling plummet, safe in the knowledge that you’re always hooked on.